omerwyo/PortfolioTracker/DOCS.md

 The HistoricalDataProvider contains the methods that allow persistence and querying functionality, acting as the Data Layer of the app.

 Finally, the FinnhubService does most of the heavy lifting, where it fetches data from the [API](https://finnhub.io) for the tickers, in case they don't already exist in the database.
-It also sends broadcasts various intents that we are able to see the result of on the screen.
+It also is also responsible for broadcasting various intents.